Murciano207/SpookFinance-docs/guides/crp-tutorial/README.md

 }
 ```

-Since the Balancer Pool Tokens are themselves ERC20 tokens, they have symbols and names.
+Since the Yogi Pool Tokens are themselves ERC20 tokens, they have symbols and names.
 You can set both when creating your pool.

 The tokens must be addresses of conforming ERC20 tokens.
 Balances and weights are expressed in Wei - and the weights are denormalized, not percentages.
 Valid denormalized weights range from 1 to 49, since the maximum total denormalized weight is 50. \(This corresponds to a percentage range from 2% to 98%: 1/\(1+49\) = 2%; 49/\(1+49\) = 98%\)